hazelcast/hazelcast-code-samples/hazelcast-integration/kubernetes/samples/springboot-k8s-hello-world/README.md

 service that fronts the Management Center pod.

 ```
-minikube service service-hazelcast-management-center --url --format "http://{{.IP}}:{{.Port}}/hazelcast-mancenter"
+minikube service service-hazelcast-management-center --url --format "http://{{.IP}}:{{.Port}}/"
 ```

 ![Image of Hazelcast management center url][Screenshot17]

 Now we know the Management Center's web address.

-In the screenshot above it is host 192.168.99.100 port 30549.
+In the screenshot above it is host 192.168.64.51 port 31871.

 The output of the Minikube service query is the full URL to paste into a browser to get access to the Management Center.

 When you do this, you'll be the first person to log into that Management Center instance, so will need to set up a logon and password for the "_admin_" user.

+![Image of Hazelcast management center showing login][Screenshot18a]

-Once done you can log in and should see something like the below.
+ Once done you can log in
+and should see something like the below.

+![Image of Hazelcast management center showing connection configuration choices][Screenshot18b]

+Now you need to create a cluster connection.
+The cluster name is still _"k8s"_.
+However, the member name is now _"service-hazelcast-server.default.svc.cluster.local"_ the Kubernetes name for the group of Hazelcast server pods.
+Here _"service-hazelcast-server"_ is the service name for the Hazelcast server pods in the `deployment.yaml` file, and we append  _".default.svc.cluster.local"_ for Minikube's default namespace.

+![Image of Hazelcast management center showing connection to our cluster][Screenshot18c]

+Once connected, you can see the connected processes in the cluster.

-![Image of Hazelcast management center showing server][Screenshot18]
+![Image of Hazelcast management center showing connected clients][Screenshot18d]

 The only server in the "_k8s_" cluster is monitored by that Management Center.
+The three clients are the Management Center and the two normal clients we requested from Kubernetes.

 #### Hazelcast Client on Kubernetes - start